person working on laptop

 11. Shift swapping

 Shift swapping involves employees trading shifts with one another to accommodate their individual schedules better.
-This can be a useful option for companies that operate outside of standard business hours, such as those in the hospitality or healthcare industries.
-It can also be a valuable tool for employees with personal obligations requiring them to work non-standard hours.
+This can be a useful option for companies outside of traditional business hours, such as those in the hospitality or healthcare industries.
+It can also be a valuable tool for team members with personal obligations requiring them to work non-standard hours.

 12. Phased retirement